tlentali/.emacs.d/README.md

 ---

-# Using my Emacs Configuration by [Karl Voit](https://karl-voit.at/)

-In case you want to check out and use my configuration instead of yours: Don't.
+# Get inspirared...

-I don't advise people to use it directly.
+I advise people not to use this configuration directly.
 Not because I don't like you to have my configuration.
 It is not easy to accomplish because I left out some parts.
 Some of my settings are host-specific and/or depend on path variables, Elisp files I did not add to the GitHub repository, or external tools.

-You should only adopt Elisp code you need and understand to avoid [Emacs Bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy).
+You should only adopt Elisp code you need and understand, to avoid [Emacs Bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy).

 Therefore: please feel free to look up certain tricks and functions and add it to your configuration.
 But don't use my repository as is and expect it to run on your host.

 [[Source](https://karl-voit.at/2017/06/03/emacs-org/)]